nikita-kotsehub/funcX-edge-device-hierarchy/README.md

 ## Installation

+This is an overarching process.
+For details on each step, look at the corresponding folders.

-To clone the repository:
+1. Clone the repository:
 ```
 git clone https://github.com/nikita-kotsehub/funcX-edge-device-hierarchy.git
 ```
+2. Set up your microcontroller.
+3. Set up Raspberry Pi 4.
-To run your own funcx-endpoint, follow [this guide][2].
+4. Set up your own funcx-endpoint, follow [this guide][2].

 ## Contributing
 1. Add more microcontroller boards